 4. Use a Mnemonic Strategy

-This has been found out to be one of the time-tested learning strategies.
+The mnemonic strategy is one of the time-tested learning strategies.
 You can learn anything faster by trying a mnemonic approach — sounds, letter patterns, or other methods that help you learn a concept.
-This was very popular in the kindergarten in learning the alphabet.
-Children can ‘know their ABCs’ thanks to the alphabet song and still retain this information even till adulthood.
+This was extremely popular in kindergarten to learn the alphabet.
+Children can ‘know their ABCs’ thanks to the alphabet song and retain this information.

 Mnemonics will help you summarize, simplify, and compress the information so it can be easier to retain.
-This strategy is useful for medical or law students, or individuals studying a language.
+This learning strategy is useful for medical or law students or individuals studying a language.

 5. Discover Your Peak Moment When You Are the Most Attentive and Alert